AT&T promises sponsored data services in coming months

-The company said it will announce details on Monday at AT&T’s developer conference at the Consumer Electronics Show.
-The offering will let sponsors subsidize consumer’s data fees, which have gradually gotten more expensive in recent years as phone companies charge for mobile web-surfing based on how much data their customers download.
+The company announced details on Monday at AT&T’s developer conference at the Consumer Electronics Show in Las Vegas.
+The offering will let sponsors subsidize consumer data fees, which have gradually become more expensive in recent years as phone companies charge for mobile web-surfing based on how much data their customers download.

 AT&T, the No. 2 U.S. mobile operator, compared the offering to 1-800 telephone services where businesses such as florists pay for inbound calls with a view to attracting more consumers.